haskell/haskell-platform/download-website/index.markdown

 The Haskell Platform is a blessed library and tool suite for Haskell.
 Taking the best software from [Hackage], it provides a comprehensive, stable and mature base for Haskell projects to work from.
-Every system supporting "Haskell" will need to comply to the Haskell Platform specification.
-We think every OS distribution should ship with the Haskell Platform!
+Every system supporting Haskell needs to ship with the Haskell Platform suite.

 Please note that this is a beta release.
 We do not expect everything to work perfectly and we would appreciate feedback.
 Issues related to the